sorenlind/RepData_PeerAssessment1/PA1_template.md

 ```

 ### Filtering, grouping and calculating means
-Now all we need to is group the data by our new "dayType" variable as well as the  5-minute interval and then calculate the means -- all using `dplyr`:
+Now all we need to is group the data by our new `dayType` variable as well as the  5-minute interval and then calculate the means -- all using `dplyr`:

 ```r
 intervalMeansImputed <- activityImputed %>%